sehHeiden/geospeed/readme.md

 In Pythonland, Geopandas has improved performance over time.
 I also wanted to try Dask, DuckDB and Apache Sedona.

 Please contact me if you read this and think I could have improved the code quality and speed.
-I use some public data, which is still widely used in Germany as shape files.
+I use some public data, which is still widely used in Germany, as shape files.

 # The data

-First I downloaded the ALKIS (register) building data for [all counties in the state of Brandenburg](https://data.geobasis-bb.de/geobasis/daten/alkis/Vektordaten/shape/).
+First, I downloaded the ALKIS (register) building data for [all counties in the state of Brandenburg](https://data.geobasis-bb.de/geobasis/daten/alkis/Vektordaten/shape/).
 All the vector files are open data.
 The vector files are still offered as shapefiles.
 From the ALKIS dataset of Brandenburg I used the buildings and the parcels (with land use).
 The files are stored per county!